-To accomplish its mission, Internal Audit performs financial and performance audits according to an annual audit plan approved by the Texas Board of Criminal Justice (TBCJ).
-Recommendations for improvements to the agency’s system of internal controls are provided and tracked.
-The audit plan submitted annually to the TBCJ is developed using risk assessment techniques and may include audits of internal operations, contract providers, and community supervision and corrections departments.
+To accomplish its mission, Internal Audit performs financial and performance audits according to an annual audit plan approved by the Board of Criminal Justice, and recommendations for improvements to the agency's system of internal controls are provided and tracked.
+The audit plan submitted annually to the Board is developed using risk assessment techniques and may include audits of internal operations, contract providers, and community supervision and corrections departments.
 In addition to routine auditing, the division may participate in investigations of specific acts.

 Office of the Inspector General